MuhammedMohsen1/MuhammedMohsen1/README.md

 ## Background and Education

-I graduated from  Helwan University with a degree in very good.
+I graduated from  Helwan University with very good degree.
 My educational journey has equipped me with a solid foundation in mobile application, which I leverage in my professional endeavors.

 ## Professional Experience